DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/reconstructions/tomopy_recon.rst

         centre_of_rotation:
             visibility: basic
-            dtype: "[float, str, list[float], dict{int:float}]"
+            dtype: "[float, str, dict{int:float}]"
             description: Centre of rotation to use for the reconstruction.
             default: "0.0"
-            example: It could be a scalar, a list, or a file containing centre of rotations
+            example: It could be a fixed value, a dictionary of (sinogram number, value) pairs for a polynomial fit of degree 1, or a dataset name.

         init_vol:
             visibility: hidden